xianchaoxiu/DSCOFS-CL/README.md

 # DSCOFS-CL

-The code in this toolbox implements "Unsupervised Feature Selection via Sparse and Low-rank Contrastive Learning".
+The code in this toolbox implements "Unsupervised Feature Selection via Sparse and Low-Rank Contrastive Learning" by <i>X. Xiu, A. Yang, X. Li</i>.

 ### Testing